 Good Bad Bugs: The "Double jump glitch" in the Game Boy Advance version.
 When you double-jump (B twice) and perform an attack, Riku will jump down at his enemy and hit them numerous times... but if you have an attack modifier like Overdrive, Berserk, or Attack Bracer on, it doesn't take down the charges and this attack still has the effects of the modifier.

-Vexen's shockingly brutal death was mitigated somewhat by the "Can't feel real emotions" tidbit from Kingdom Hearts II, but When 3d reveals nobodies regrow hearts and can experience emotions, it becomes just as bad if not worse than it first was, because Vexen was legitimately terrified at the thought of dying.
+Vexen's shockingly brutal death was mitigated somewhat by the "Can't feel real emotions" tidbit from Kingdom Hearts II, but then 3D: Dream Drop Distance reveals nobodies regrow hearts and can experience emotions, it becomes just as bad if not worse than it first was, because Vexen was legitimately terrified at the thought of dying.

 Hilarious in Hindsight: Larxene's voice actor, Shanelle Gray, also narrates some of the Wendy's commercials.
 Then, during the cutscene just before fighting her a second time,